 You need support as well.
 A shift in pedagogy to a more inquiry-based approach may be subtle for some, but for many it is a great leap.
 Understanding this we have assembled an online resource to support teachers in the creation and nurturing of successful inquiry-based mathematics classrooms.
 Available online at http://artofmathematics.org/classroom it contains a wealth of information - in many different forms including text, data, videos, sample student work - on many critical topics:

 - Why inquiry-based learning?
+Cool things

 - How to get started using our books...
+Proof as sense-making

 - A culture of curiosity

 - Learning contracts

 - Grouping students

 - Choosing materials Mixing It Up

 - Asking good questions

 - Creating inquiry-based activities

 - Making mistakes